 Disney’s Animal Kingdom Pride Mural

 Next to showing how important it is to love our planet, Disney’s Animal Kingdom shows love for the LGBTQ+ community by taking part in celebrating pride.
-We spotted lots of rainbow-colored treats, a special Disney Pride collection, and this great Disney Pride mural!
+We spotted many rainbow-colored treats, a special Disney Pride collection, and this great Disney Pride mural!
 It was painted on two big backstage doors on the path toward Pandora: World of Avatar.
 There was even a Disney photographer standing by to take our picture!
-Do tell any Disney Photographer how you want your picture taken so you won’t end up with missing feet or a cut-off mural in the background saying “ove”.
+Do tell any Disney Photographer how you want your picture taken, so you won’t end up with missing feet or a cut-off mural in the background saying “Love”.

 We love this Pride Mural, so let’s celebrate Love all year round, Disney!

 - Read all about our gay pride trips around the world >